 The Carpenter’s Boat Shop provides a rare opportunity to pause in the midst of life’s challenges and take stock.
 Boatbuilding is a key vehicle for our work of building greater understanding and compassion for ourselves and others.
 We also devote time each day to learning about ourselves, each other, and the world we are part of.
 Our reflections explore identity, how we live our values, what excites us, what deadens us, what we believe in.
 Sometimes this means probing our personal edges and witnessing others speaking their truths.
 Other times it means playing together.
 We believe that balancing work, reflection, play, and learning keeps us whole.

 Community is as central to our program as boats.
-By living together and through service to each other and our greater community, we explore our impacts on others.
+By living together and through regularly providing service to each other and our greater community, we explore our impacts on others.
 Our hope is that by taking care in our work, we become more caring – toward others and ourselves.
 Our core commitment is to learning and growing together.
 For this, we need the views and heritage that each person brings to our large kitchen table.
 We welcome people of every race, gender identity, adult age, sexual orientation, and religion.

 Whether your ambition is to work in the trades, start again after a setback, take time to heal from the loss of a loved one, transition into retirement, or simply evaluate the trajectory of your life, the Carpenter’s Boat Shop offers a supportive community within which to learn and grow.
 No previous woodworking, sailing, or community living experience is required to be accepted as an apprentice.

 The daily schedule and four-month calendar seek the balance contained in the principles of work, hospitality, service, study, recreation, and prayer.
 Many of these principles are woven into the fabric of daily life in the shop, during times of reflection, and during tea time with daily visitors.
 And, life on the coast of Maine would not be complete without messing about in boats.
 Apprentices engage with Maine’s rich maritime history by not only building traditional wooden craft but also through paddling, sailing, and rowing on our local waterways.